NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

 ```

 The **plus** between `.champion` and `div` is the **adjacent sibling combinator**.
-You could read that selector like this: "Select any div-element that immediately follows a div-element with the class champion and has the same parent."
+You could read that selector like this: "Select any div-element that immediately follows an element with the class champion and has the same parent."

 <iframe height='265' scrolling='no' title='QxaLMP' src='//codepen.io/MrNime/embed/preview/QxaLMP/?height=265&theme-id=dark&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MrNime/pen/QxaLMP/'>QxaLMP</a> by Nicky (<a href='https://codepen.io/MrNime'>@MrNime</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>